cETH (CETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cETH Historical Price

-According to the latest data gathered on cETH live price page, the current price of cETH is 37.09USD.
-The circulating supply of cETH(CETH) is 2.17M CETH , giving it a market capitalization of $80.42M.
+According to the latest data gathered on cETH live price page, the current price of cETH is 39.62USD.
+The circulating supply of cETH(CETH) is 2.18M CETH , giving it a market capitalization of $86.40M.

 The cETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.